jsrujan/Coin_wave/README.md

 # CoinWave

-CoinWave provide real-time cryptocurrency ticker information.
+CoinWave provide real-time cryptocurrency information.
 With CoinWave, users can view current prices, gain/loss data, and search for specific cryptocurrencies to get the latest updates.

 ## Features